 11:00 am “Using genetic evidence in your family tree” by Ross Curtis (intermediate level)

-11:00 am “Using Autosomal DNA to Help Extend a Lineage” by Thomas Jones (no level listed)
+11:00 am “Using Autosomal DNA to Help Extend a Lineage” by Thomas Jones (all)

 11:00 am “Jewish DNA: Successes and Lessons From the Journey” by Israel Pickholtz (intermediate level)